AD | Partnership / Affiliate Links

 As Roo often transforms her bed from single to double she has two sets of bedding.
 Sow when it came to thinking about what bedding colours to go for I opted for a mix and match approach.
 Settling on Silentnight plain-dyed bedding in grey and mustard for the main sheets, duvet covers and pillowcases.
 With navy being utilised as an accent colour so that the room didn’t feel too dark.
-Adding a cosy Silentnight fleece blanket and feature cushions which make the bed look inviting and somewhere warm and safe.
+Adding a cosy Silentnight fleece blanket and feature cushions that make the bed look inviting and somewhere warm and safe.

 With a room that is relatively neutral, I opted to make a statement with the wall art prints.
 Utilising the Desenio gallery wall tool to help me configure layouts for the different wall spaces.
 Opting to add something a little different to create zones within her room.
 For example, the make-up and beauty inspired wall prints above her ALEX drawer unit where she stores all her make-up and accessories

 The two prints above her bed ‘Dear Bed, I Love You’ were an impulse purchase as I just loved them.
 Utilising poster hangers rather than frames to give it that American pennant look.
-It does still feel a little bare in that corner, so I might need to add in a couple of colourful accessories – maybe some pompom bunting or a couple of thin bookshelves for accessories.
+It still feels a little bare in that corner, so I might need to add a couple of colourful accessories – maybe some pompom bunting or a couple of thin bookshelves for accessories.